cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 2. Writing the code that handles the message and creates the new game in storage.
 3. But also putting hooks, and callbacks at the right places in the general message handling.

-Fortunately, **Starport** can assist us with creating what is, in essence, boilerplate, in points 1 and 3 above.
+Fortunately, **Starport** can assist you with creating what is, in essence, boilerplate, in points 1 and 3 above.

 <HighlightBox type="tip">